department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 #### 3. Use the CMK

-After the CMK is created, plug the key's ID into your `cf-template-params.env`.
+After the CMK is created, plug the key's ID into your `.env`.

 #### 4. Authenticate to AWS